 Yum, yum, yum.
 Talk about an easy, super impressive, absolutely delicious weeknight dinner.
-Throw the Salmon in a ziplock bag to marinade in the morning and come home and throw it in the oven.
+Throw the salmon in a ziplock bag to marinate in the morning and come home and throw it in the oven.
 BAM!
-It is pretty much done and delicious and ready to be served.
+This Miso-Glazed Salmon over Stir-Fried Zoodles is pretty much done and delicious and ready to be served.

 - 2 (6-8oz.)
 Salmon Fillets

 - 3 tbsp.
 Organic Tamari (or Soy Sauce)

 - 1 tbsp. olive oil

 - 2 tbsp. honey

 - 1 tsp. miso paste

 1. In a small bowl, combine all ingredients (except for the salmon).
 Whisk well to combine.

 2. Pour miso marinade over the salmon in a zip lock bag and let marinade for at least 30 minutes, or overnight in the fridge.